Timișoara: Parks and green spaces

 Timișoara is known as the "city of parks" for its parks and green spaces.
 These are mainly located around the old town, forming a green belt along the Bega Canal.
 At the end of 2009, the area of the city parks was 117.57 ha.
-In 2015, Timișoara had only 16 m2 of green spaces per capita, under the EU recommendation of 26 m2.
+In 2015, Timișoara had 16 m2 of green spaces per capita, under the EU recommendation of 26 m2.

 One of the most famous parks in Timișoara is the Anton Scudier Central Park, founded in 1850.
 Since 2009, the park has an Alley of Personalities with 24 bronze statues of local personalities.
 In 2019 the park was redesigned in the style of the Schönbrunn Gardens in Vienna.
 Also close to the city center is the Rose Park, which at the beginning of the 20th century earned Timișoara the nickname "city of roses".
 The park was inaugurated in 1891 on the occasion of an agro-industrial exhibition, and all the arrangements were made by landscape architect Wilhelm Mühle.
 The English- and French-style garden stretched over 9 ha and was visited by Emperor Franz Joseph I on 16 September 1891.
 The current park was arranged between 1928 and 1934, when it was the largest rosary in Southeast Europe, with 1,200 species and varieties of roses.
 In the park there is also the stage of the summer theater where several festivals, concerts and shows take place.
 Opposite the Rose Park is the Ion Creangă Children's Park.
 It was inaugurated in the same year as the Rose Park.
 The delimitation of the two parks was made later, when the area was crossed by the current Michelangelo Street.
 In 2012 it was redesigned as the largest children's playground in the city.

 Queen Marie Park, formerly known as the People's Park, is the oldest park in Timișoara, established at the initiative of the governor of the Voivodeship of Serbia and Banat of Temeschwar, Count Johann von Coronini-Cronberg, in 1852.
 The Botanical Park, improperly called by the locals the Botanical Garden, is thought of as a dendrological park and was inaugurated in 1986, after a project by the architect Silvia Grumeza.
 The park contains collection species grouped in eight sectors, depending on the region of origin of the plant.
 One of the newest parks, the Civic Park was arranged over the former military barracks, demolished between 1956 and 1959.
 The main attraction of the park is the floral clock, built in 1971.